Labrador Retriever Grooming Information

 grooming a labrador retriever

-If this breed gets dirty from rolling in mud or playing in the grass, you can hose them off and towel dry them, but make sure you get all the soap rinsed out.
-You can use a flea comb for any mats that develop between the Lab’s toes and behind his ears.
+If this breed gets dirty from rolling in mud or playing in the grass, you can hose it off and towel dry it, but make sure you rinse out all the soap.
+You can use a flea comb for any mats between the Lab’s toes and behind his ears.

 Tips for brushing & trimming